 Exploring all aspects of near-death experiences (and related phenomena).

 Welcome to NHNE's Near-Death Experience Resource Center & Social Network.
 This network has been created for people who are interested in exploring all aspects of the near-death experience (and related phenomena) -- and meeting others who share similar interests.
+Along with seeking a deeper understanding of the experiences themselves, this network also exists to help those who are interested embody the core truths of NDEs in our day-to-day lives.
 For an overview of this important topic, see David Sunfellow's video presentation How Near-Death Experiences Are Changing The World.
 You may also be interested in David's evolving Formula for Creating Heaven on Earth, which is based on the core truths found in near-death experiences around the world.
 For fast-breaking news, information, and links to NDE-related books, videos, websites and other resources, check out NHNE's NDE pages on Facebook, Google+, Twitter, and NHNE Pulse.
 NHNE also sponsors the NDE Stories website which showcases some of the most inspiring, informative, and deeply compelling near-death experiences (and related phenomena) ever recorded.

 "In this remarkable book, Ring presents evidence that merely learning about the near-death experience has similar effects to those reported by people who actually have had near-death experiences.
 Kenneth Ring is one of the few authors whose gifts include the capacity to transform their readers' lives."